inductiva/inductiva/tutorials/simulators/COAWST.md

 ### Running Your Simulation

 Now that you've made all the necessary changes to the input files, it's time to run your simulation.
-Below is the Python code you need to execute:
+Below is the Python code you need:

 ```python
 """COAWST Simulation."""